 Stocked spare parts

 We advise you to stock a selection of spare parts at your precast plant.
 Even though they can be quickly ordered from Elematic sales engineers or through E-shop, the delivery will always take some time.
-After you have gotten used to a specific machine, you will notice how often certain spare parts need to be changed, hence you can have a few of them stocked to avoid factory downtime.
-It’s also good to be prepared for accidents that may result in a factory downtime.
-For example, now and then we hear stories about accidentally mashing the touch screens of the machines, even though they are of industrial grade and have a protective cover.
+After you’ve used to a specific machine, you will notice how often certain spare parts need to be changed.
+Hence, you can have a few of them stocked to avoid factory downtime.
+It’s also good to be prepared for accidents.
+For example, every now and then we hear stories about someone accidentally mashing the touch screen of the machine.
 The screens are basically the hearts of electrical automation features; hence it’s advisable to have one screen in stock just in case.

-In addition, it’s extremely important to change spare parts before it’s too late, because over-worn parts can decrease the quality of your products and damage the machine.
+In addition, it’s extremely important to change spare parts in time, because over-worn parts can decrease the quality of your slabs and damage the machine.

 Preplanned maintenance breaks boost the efficiency of your factory and create a safer working environment for your employees!
-If you have any questions about maintenance programs, spare parts or anything alike, we would be happy to reply.
+If you have any questions about preventive maintenance programs, spare parts or anything alike, I am happy to reply.

 Eija Aimolahti, Customer Support Manager